binaryage/blog/_posts/2013-10-21-totalspaces2.md

 Ever since Apple introduced fullscreen apps, users with more than one display have been staring at a useless blank second monitor while working with a fullsceen app on the other one.
 When OSX Mavericks was announced, Apple had done a great thing - they made it possible to keep something different on each of your displays.
 This was a fundamental change in the system, and one much welcomed by users.

 However, I knew this meant a significant change for TotalSpaces.
 And it turns out there were many other changes under the hood also.
 In fact, we had to take the whole app to bits, and re-architect it to work with Mavericks.
-It was frustrating at times, but we were able to clean up and correct earlier mistakes as we went, and we think ended up with a better result.
+It was frustrating at times, but we were able to clean up and correct earlier mistakes as we went, and I think we ended up with a better result.

 The very soul of TotalSpaces is the grid that enables you to keep a mental map of where your windows are.
 With the new version, I wanted to focus on the grid, to incorporate all types of desktops in it, and to make it easy for you to re-arrange your grid as you work.